 this is the movement of organisms in response to temperature change or heat.
 Example is a snail moving from hot region to a cold region.
 And this is known as negative Thermotaxis

-Phototaxis is the movement in response to light stimuli by organisms.
+Phototaxis types of response is the movement in response to light stimuli by organisms.
 It is the source of light to organisms.
 E.g. Euglena moving away from sunlight.

-Chemotaxis is the movement of organism in response to a chemical stimuli.
+Chemotaxis types of response is the movement of organism in response to a chemical stimuli.
 Example is Amoeba and Paramecium moving away from hot water

 NASTISM OR NASTIC MOVEMENTS

 Nastism is a type of response in which a part of a plant moves in a non-directional stimuli such as changes in light density,

 The respond movement is also non-directional.
 Examples of Nastic movements are as follows